 Breastmilk is the best food for your baby.
 But breastfeeding doesn’t always come easily – it’s something that mum and baby have to learn how to do together.

-Your help and support with breastfeeding can be crucial as your partner learns how to breastfeed.
-When dads are more supportive and positive about breastfeeding, it helps mum and baby to get started with breastfeeding and to keep breastfeeding going as baby grows older.
+Your help and support with breastfeeding can be crucial as your partner learns.
+When dads are supportive and positive about breastfeeding, it helps mum and baby to get started with breastfeeding and keep going as baby grows older.

 If your partner has trouble with breastfeeding, you might need to reassure her that it’s OK to get some extra help.
-You have lots of options:
+You have lots of options for support:

 - the midwives in the hospital

 - your local child and family health nurse or GP

 - the National Breastfeeding Helpline – phone 1800 686 268.